Lecture 5

 )

-Django adds a category_id column to the post table automatically.
+Django adds a category_id INTEGER column to blog_post automatically.

 CASCADE |